Nov. 27, 2013

 In that case, you need a way to save the videos to your device.

-Then go to any one of the services that allows you to save YouTube videos to your desktop.
-One that I like is Vixy, which is free and web-based.
+Then go to any one of the tools that allows you to save YouTube videos to your desktop.
+While by no means a comprehensive list, some tools that can help include:

 Next, sync your iPhone or other device with your computer.
-In the video section, you should see the video you just downloaded from YouTube.
-Check the box next to it and then hit the "sync" button in the bottom right corner of the screen.
+In the Movies section, you should see the video you just downloaded from YouTube.
+Check the box next to it and then hit the Sync button in the bottom right corner of the screen.

 The YouTube video is now saved on your device just like any other video – and you can watch it whenever, and wherever, you want.

-To watch it, tap the iPod app, and then tap the Videos option (this is usually along the bottom set of icons, unless you’ve re-arranged your iPod app menus).
-You’ll see a listing for all the videos on your device and the one you just added will be among them.
+To watch it, tap the Videos app (in early versions of the iOS, this feature was built into the iPod app, but it's been a standalone app for a few years).
+You'll see a listing for all the videos on your device and the one you just added will be among them.

-- iPod Classic and iPod nano – These iPods can play video, but neither of them can connect to the Internet and thus don't have the built-in YouTube app.
+- iPod Classic and iPod nano – These iPods can play video, but neither of them can connect to the Internet and thus don't have the YouTube or YouTube downloader apps.
 Like with music, the only videos you can add to the iPod Classic or third-generation or higher iPod nano are those in your iTunes library that you sync to them.
-So, Vixy is your best bet for getting YouTube videos onto these iPods.